snail007/goproxy/docs/manual/manual.md

 from the transmitted data.
 The sniffed domain name will be placed in the `sniff_domain` parameter of the "traffic reporting" API, so the domain name can be obtained through the "traffic reporting" API.

+To enable domain name sniffing, you can use the `--sniff-domain` parameter.

 ### 6.22 Help

 `proxy help sps`